aisingapore/Novella/README.md

 **Stage 0: Create title embeddings**

-The first stage is attributed to `qrecsys.process`.
+The first stage is attributed to `qrecsys.process` function.

 Every item is first encoded as two vector representations: the *semantic embedding* and *transactional embedding*.
 Then, these representations are serialised for use in the next step 1.